emmakolade/vastu/README.md

 - Property Details: Provide users with detailed information about each property.
 This should include high-quality photos, floor plans, property descriptions, and any other relevant details.

-- Property Management: Allow property owners to create listings for their properties, manage their listings, and update information such as price and availability.
+- Property Management: Allow property owners to create listings for their properties, manage their listings, and update information such as price and availability. - Done :white_check_mark:

 - Property Analytics: Provide users with insights into market trends, such as average prices, rent trends, and occupancy rates.
 This can help users make informed decisions about buying or renting properties.